 National Wildlife Federation as America's First Community Wildlife Habitat.

 Each year during the Sage & Songbirds Festival,

 hundreds of native butterlies are released as part of the celebration.

-A birds-of-prey talk is presented both days of the Festival--FREE--(above)
+A birds-of-prey talk is presented FREE (above) during the Festival,

 and a raptor rehabilitation and education facility is a bonus site